- Who Can Submit?

 Submitted works cannot have been previously published in any venue other than Humboldt Digital Scholar or Digital Commons @ Humboldt State University, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series, at the ideaFest annual poster session event, in a classroom, or on a blog does not constitute prior publication; however, the editorial staff does ask that previous circulation of the work be noted on the submission form.

-Submissions for the upcoming release of the annual journal issue are accepted until September 29.
-The journal is released at the end of Fall semester.
+Submissions for the upcoming release of the annual journal issue are accepted until December 3.
+The journal is released at the end of the following Summer.

 At this time, ideaFest journal accepts work only in English.